 Suzanne and Grant

 Suzanne Jacquot and Grant Taylor organize, and teach unique Abstract Art Workshops in acrylic and mixed media.
-Their emphasis is teaching a solid foundation of what makes for great art through focused exercises and personal exploration.
+Our emphasis is teaching a solid foundation of what makes for great art through focused exercises and personal exploration in a supportive space.
 Students are encouraged to trust their own intuition and express their heart’s desires.
-Based in Sonoma County they facilitate multiple length workshops, IN STUDIO AND ONLINE, here and in various places throughout the United States.
+Based in Sonoma County we facilitate multiple length workshops, IN STUDIO AND ONLINE, here and in various places throughout the United States.

 I have been a creative since I was three years old when I dug into the earth and found magical creatures living where I would never had imagined.
 It ignited my curiosity and awe which opened me up to "anything is possible".
 A few years later in first grade I was given a set of 48 crayolas.
 I was told I could use these to make a picture.
 I was so bowled over with the perfect beauty of all the colors I thought how can I make something more beautiful than they are.
 I managed to trace a big maple leaf I found and carefully filled it will a rainbow of colors and treasured this image for years.